-We conducted our planning in accordance with Audit Scotland's Code of Audit Practice in April and May 2020, and presented our Annual Audit Plan to the College's audit committee in May 2020.
-While the declaration of the global Covid-19 pandemic and the resulting lockdown arrangements were in place, we noted at the time that there remained a significant number of uncertainties over how the pandemic could impact the College's financial statement preparation and arrangements around the areas of wider scope subject to audit.
-As a result, we revisited our planning assessments for the 2019/20 audit and presented an Annual Audit Plan Addendum to the College in September 2020.
+We conducted our planning in accordance with Audit Scotland's Code of Audit Practice in April and May 2020, and presented our Annual Audit Plan to the College's audit committee in June 2020.
+While the declaration of the global Covid-19 pandemic and the resulting lockdown arrangements were in place, we noted at the time that there remained a significant number of uncertainties over how the pandemic could impact the College's financial statements preparation and arrangements around the areas of wider scope subject to audit.
+As a result, we revisited our planning assessments for the 2019/20 audit and presented an updated planning report addendum to the College in September 2020.

 As a result of our assessment we have not identified any new financial statement risks.
-There are, however, a number of areas of audit where we identified increased risks or new areas of focus within existing risks, most notably classifying the valuation of the College estate as a significant risk.
-The financial statement disclosures were also expected to have been impacted by Covid-19, including:
+There are, however, a number of areas of audit where we identified increased risks or new areas of focus within existing risks.
+The financial statement disclosures were also impacted by Covid-19, including:

-- Governance Statement: The governance statement is required to capture how the governance arrangements changed during the lockdown period and what steps were taken to maintain a robust control environment during the disruption. - Disclosures and estimates: Additional disclosures were required throughout the financial statements, including the management commentary, to reflect the additional risks facing the College and how these have impacted the key judgements and estimates made in preparation of the financial statements.
-These include disclosures on significant events after the balance sheet date. - Reporting Manual ('the FReM'), the College should prepare its financial statements on a going concern basis unless informed by the relevant national body of the intention for dissolution without transfer of services or function to another entity.
+- Governance Statement: The governance statement captured how the governance arrangements changed during the lockdown period and what steps were taken to maintain a robust control environment during the disruption. - Disclosures and estimates: Additional disclosures were required throughout the financial statements, including the performance and accountability report, to reflect the additional risks facing the College and how these have impacted the key judgements and estimates made in preparation of the financial statements. - Going concern: In accordance with the Government Financial Reporting Manual ('the FReM'), the College should prepare its financial statements on a going concern basis unless informed by the relevant national body of the intention for dissolution without transfer of services or function to another entity.
 Covid-19 has created increased financial pressures throughout the public sector.
 Uncertainty remains about the level of financial support that may become available from the Scottish Government to reflect the financial consequences.
 In light of this, the audit placed increased focus on management's disclosures regarding the going concern basis of preparation in the financial statements, in particular the financial impact of Covid-19 and the future financial sustainability of the College.
 The results of this assessment are reported in Section 2 on page 16.